-This page provides information about Oregon Health Plan (OHP) prescription coverage for pharmacies, prescribers and OHP clients.
+This page provides information about Oregon Health Plan (OHP) prescription coverage for pharmacies, prescribers and OHP members.
 For information about prescription coverage for clients enrolled in OHP medical plans, contact the plan.

 About OHP prescription drug coverage